Abu Bakr al-Razi: Biography

-Al-Razi was born in the city of Ray (modern Rey, also the origin of his name "al-Razi"), into a family of Persian stock and was a native speaker of Persian language.
+Al-Razi was born in the city of Ray (modern Rey, also the origin of his name "al-Razi"), into a family of Persian stock and was a native speaker of the Persian language.
 Ray was situated on the Great Silk Road that for centuries facilitated trade and cultural exchanges between East and West.
 It is located on the southern slopes of the Alborz mountain range situated near Tehran, Iran.

 In his youth, al-Razi moved to Baghdad where he studied and practiced at the local bimaristan (hospital).
 Later, he was invited back to Rey by Mansur ibn Ishaq, then the governor of Ray, and became a bimaristan's head.
 He dedicated two books on medicine to Mansur ibn Ishaq, The Spiritual Physic and Al-Mansūrī on Medicine.
 Because of his newly acquired popularity as physician, al-Razi was invited to Baghdad where he assumed the responsibilities of a director in a new hospital named after its founder al-Muʿtaḍid (d.
 902 CE).
 Under the reign of Al-Mutadid's son, Al-Muktafi (r.
 902–908) al-Razi was commissioned to build a new hospital, which should be the largest of the Abbasid Caliphate.
 To pick the future hospital's location, al-Razi adopted what is nowadays known as an evidence-based approach suggesting having fresh meat hung in various places throughout the city and to build the hospital where meat took longest to rot.

 He spent the last years of his life in his native Rey suffering from glaucoma.
 His eye affliction started with cataracts and ended in total blindness.
 The cause of his blindness is uncertain.
 One account mentioned by Ibn Juljul attributed the cause to a blow to his head by his patron, Mansur ibn Ishaq, for failing to provide proof for his alchemy theories; while Abulfaraj and Casiri claimed that the cause was a diet of beans only.
 Allegedly, he was approached by a physician offering an ointment to cure his blindness.
 Al-Razi then asked him how many layers does the eye contain and when he was unable to receive an answer, he declined the treatment stating "my eyes will not be treated by one who does not know the basics of its anatomy".